Muhammad-Alaasar/expert-ssr/README.md

 #### Development and Automate Search Engine Optimization (SEO) Data

--   I created an service for:-
+-   I created a service for:-

-    `-   Get SEO data from API.`
+    -   Get SEO data from API.
-    `-   Set Canonical URL for pages.`
+    -   Set Canonical URL for pages.
-    `-   Set SEO data for pages.`
+    -   Set SEO data for pages.

 -   I created an interface for data coming from the API.

 -   I created two components and routes to set up the SEO data testing.

-    `1.
-Get SEO data from API.`
+    1. Get SEO data from API.
-    `2.
-Set Canonical URL for this Route.`
+    2. Set the Canonical URL for this Route.
-    `3.
-Set SEO data for [title, keywords, description, robots and ect...]`
+    3. Set SEO data for [title, keywords, description, robots, etc...]

 -   Installed and configured the ngx-sitemap package to generate a sitemap.xml file.